 Born in Fort Wingate, near Gallup, in 1945.
-Mitchell's mother died soon after and at age three, he was given up for adoption by his father to a white Christian couple, the DeVaneys, who took him to Marion, Ohio, where
+Mitchell's mother died soon after and at age three, he was given up for adoption by his father to a white Christian couple, the DeVaneys, who took him to Marion, Ohio, where he grew up.

 "They were my family until I left to join the military at 17.
 At age 12, they told me that I was adopted, which wasn't exactly a surprise because my skin was darker than theirs," Mitchell said.
 "I loved them but leaving my birth home, I lost my language and my culture."

 In 1969, after three hitches in eight years as a Marine master sergeant, Mitchell landed in "summer of love"-era San Francisco, before deciding to drive through the Southwest to go home.

 "I originally intended to be heading back to Marion," Mitchell said.
 "But I kept seeing signs for Gallup along the way, and I wondered to myself, 'Where have I heard that name, Gallup, before?'"